SummoningWars/summoning-wars/README.md

-# Summoning Wars Role-Playing Game
+# Summoning Wars
-Summoning Wars is an open source role-playing game.
+Summoning Wars is an open source role-playing game originally by these wonderful people fusion45, kalimgard, mpreisler, wuha at https://sourceforge.net/projects/sumwars/ as well as the contributors listed on the AUTHORS.md.

 ## Description
 Summoning Wars is an open source role-playing game, featuring both a